alantientran/alantientran/README.md

 - 🔭 I’m currently working on 2 React projects at Project SEED
 - 🌱 I’m currently learning AWS and to create dashboards with Tableau
 - 👯 I’m looking to collaborate on data driven projects
-- 📫 How to reach me: alantientran@gmail.com
+- 🍱 How to reach me: alantientran@gmail.com
-- ⚡ Fun fact: I dance hip hop and kpop with 2 dance groups at UT Austin.
+- 🍜 Fun fact: I dance hip hop and kpop with 2 dance groups at UT Austin and I love connecting with people through food.

 ---